 If you use Internet Explorer (PC)

 Click on the Tools menu, select ‘Internet Options’.

 On General page, under Temporary Internet Files, click on ‘Delete Files’.

 Under History click on ‘Clear History’.

 If you use Firefox (PC and Apple Mac)

 Before visiting a website, use Firefox’s Private Browsing (similar to Internet Explorer’s InPrivate Browsing).
 It tells the browser not to remember anything you do from that point until you close the browser.
-This can be accessed by going to the Tools menu and selecting Start Private Browsing.
+This can be accessed by going to the Hamburger (3 lines) menu and selecting Start Private Browsing.

-However if you’ve already started browsing, you can clear your history be doing this:
+However if you’ve already started browsing, you can find out how to Clear Browser History.

 The safest way to find information on the internet is to use a friend’s or public computer, such as computers in the local library, a friend’s house, an internet café or at work.